This Christmas gnome door hanger DIY is so easy to make with just a few supplies.

 Run a bead of hot glue along the back of the fur and attach it to the wreath form.

-Place the pajama pants on top of the wreath form and mark where you want it to go.
+Place the pajama pants on top of the wreath form and mark where you want them to go.

 Hot glue the fabric to the form, along the top of the fur and secure it in the back with more glue.